stefanspringer1/RelationalQuery/README.md

 ## Tests

-For testing a query, a simple test database (with values only as text) can be formulated as follows:
+For testing a query, a simple test database can be formulated as follows:

 ```swift
 let testDB: RelationalQueryTestDB = [